 In 1910, a Chicago steel worker accidentally kills his supervisor and flees to the Texas panhandle with his girlfriend and little sister to work harvesting wheat in the fields of a stoic farmer.
 A love triangle, a swarm of locusts, a hellish fire—Malick captures it all with dreamlike authenticity, creating at once a timeless American idyll and a gritty evocation of turn-of-the-century labor.

-Lilya lives in poverty and dreams of a better life.
+Lilja lives in poverty and dreams of a better life.
 Her mother moves to the United States and abandons her to her aunt, who neglects her.
-Lilya hangs out with her friends, Natasha and Volodya, who is suicidal.
+Lilja hangs out with her friends, Natasha and Volodya, who is suicidal.
 Desperate for money, she starts working as a prostitute, and later meets Andrei.
-He offers her a good job in Sweden, but when Lilya arrives her life quickly enters a downward spiral.
+He offers her a good job in Sweden, but when Lilja arrives her life quickly enters a downward spiral.